zfharb/onfleet_api_automation/README.md

 -To execute the test and see the report, run these commands:

-//this will clone the repo.
+//this will clone the repo./
 git clone https://github.com/zfharb/onfleet_api_automation.git

 //this will get the dependencies.